 Peshawar is also one of the oldest cities in Pakistan.
-For centuries it’s been a hub of trade between India, Central Asia, and Europe, and its close proximity to the borders of Afghanistan has created a diverse and exotic culture.
+For centuries it’s been a hub of trade between India, Central Asia and Europe, and its close proximity to the borders of Afghanistan has created a diverse and exotic population.

-Evidence of this colorful past is everywhere, from the Mosque of Mohabbat Khan, a unique 17th-century Mughal mosque well worth a visit, to the 16th-century Mughal fortress Bala Hissar Fort.
+Evidence of this colourful past is everywhere, from the Mosque of Mohabbat Khan, a unique 17th century Mughal mosque well worth a visit, to the 16th century Mughal fortress Bala Hissar Fort.

-Modern Peshawar itself is a sight to behold, with a buzzing city center where old colonial buildings sit alongside more contemporary offerings.
-It’s a cool mix of hotels, shopping malls, restaurants, and cafes.
+Modern Peshawar itself is a sight to behold, with a buzzing city centre where old colonial buildings sit alongside more contemporary offerings.
+It’s a cool mix of hotels, shopping malls, restaurants and cafes.

-Yet one of the best things to do in Peshawar is to set aside a day to explore the old city—admire the architecture, get lost in the labyrinth of markets, and bargain over goods.
-Khyber Bazaar and the Qissa Khawani Bazaar are two of the best places to test your haggling skills; be sure to add flavor to your trip by chatting with the ever-friendly locals.
+Yet one of the best things to do in Peshawar is to set aside a day to explore the old city – admiring the architecture, getting lost in the labyrinth of markets and bargaining over goods.
+Khyber Bazaar and the Qissa Khawani Bazaar are two of the best places to test your haggling skills, and be sure to add flavour to your trip by chatting to the ever-friendly locals.